Quillen model structures for relative homological algebra: Simplicial objects and the bounded below derived category

 As another example of the theorem, let $G$ be a group and consider pointed $G$-simplicial sets, or equivalently, simplicial objects in the category $\cA$ of pointed (say, left) $G$-sets.
 Let $\cF$ be a family of subgroups of $G$, and consider the set $\cS = \{ (G/H)_{+} \st H \in \cF \}$ of homogeneous spaces with disjoint basepoints.
 These are small, and determine a projective class.
 Thus, using case (**) of the above theorem, we can deduce:

-\begin{cor} Let $G$ be a group and let $\cF$ be a family of subgroups of $G$.
+\begin{cor} Let $G$ be a group\footnote{$G$ should be finite; see last page.} \enlargethispage{4pt} and let $\cF$ be a family of subgroups of $G$.
 The category of pointed $G$-equivariant simplicial sets has a model category structure in which the weak equivalences are precisely the maps that induce a weak equivalence on $H$-fixed points for each $H$ in $\cF$. \end{cor}

 We omit the proof of Theorem~\ref{th:simp}, and simply note that it follows the argument in \cite[Section II.4]{qu:ha} fairly closely.
 It is a bit simpler, in that Quillen spends part of the time (specifically, his Proposition 2) proving that effective epimorphisms give rise to a projective class, although he doesn't use this terminology.
 It is also a bit more complicated, in the (**) case, in that a transfinite version of Kan's $\Ex^{\infty}$ functor~\cite{ka:exi} is required, since we make a weaker smallness assumption.
 Quillen's argument in this case can be interpreted as a verification of the hypotheses of the recognition lemma for cofibrantly generated model categories (our Proposition~\ref{pr:rl}).